-What is LINX® Reflux Surgery?
+What is LINX® reflux surgery?

-The LINX® System is designed to reproduce the physiological valve at the bottom of the oesophagus.
-It is a small, flexible band of interlinked titanium beads with magnetic cores that helps create a barrier to the reflux of acid and bile.
-The LINX® System is placed around the oesophagus just above the stomach during a laparoscopic or “keyhole” surgery, which is generally completed in less than an hour.
+The LINX® System is placed around the oesophagus just above the stomach during laparoscopic, or “keyhole,” surgery, which is generally completed in less than an hour.

 When the LINX® System is in place, swallowing forces temporarily break the magnetic bond to allow food and drink to pass normally through the Lower Oesophageal Sphincter (LOS).
 The magnets then close the LOS immediately after swallowing to restore the body’s natural barrier to the reflux of acid and bile.